AKrishnaMurthy99/Indian-Census-2011/README.md

 ![image](https://github.com/user-attachments/assets/b4a50973-d571-44cc-8aa0-1c1d8cb6c94d)

+**NOTE: Please note that some of these output images are truncated to fit.**

 ## Tableau Dashboard
 An interactive Tableau dashboard was created to visualize the analysis.
 Key features include:
 - Filtering by state to view detailed information.